momentum-design/charts/README.md

 - [Tutorials](https://momentum-design.github.io/momentum-widgets/docs/tutorials/getting-started)
 - [Changelog](https://momentum-design.github.io/momentum-widgets/blog)

-All examples in website are using the JXS and online code editor to render widgets in real time.
+All examples in website are using the JSX and online code editor to render widgets in real time.

 ## Installation